sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 ##### Property Map ####

-Tom White (said it best)[http://goo.gl/Sq2lM]: "Hadoop has a bewildering number of configuration properties", each of which are dependent in some way on the power of the machines composing each cluster.
+Tom White [said it best](http://goo.gl/Sq2lM): "Hadoop has a bewildering number of configuration properties", each of which are dependent in some way on the power of the machines composing each cluster.
 As this is probably the most confusing part of Hadoop, the next main gloal of this project will be to provide intelligent defaults that modify themselves based on the machine specs of the nodes in each node group.

 Hadoop has four configuration files of note: `mapred-site.xml`, `hdfs-site.xml`, `core-site.xml` and `hadoop-env.sh`.
 Properties for each of these files are defined with a clojure map: